nowacklab/nidaq/README.md

 See:

-- `src` for the hardware-limited sweep code.
+- `nidaq` for the hardware-limited sweep code.
 - `examples` for different ways to interact with the NI DAQ.